micro/micro/docs/docs/README.md

 ## Contents

-Documentation, guides and quick starts for Micro
+Docs, guides and quick starts for Micro

 - [Introduction](introduction) - A high level introduction to Micro
 - [Getting Started](getting-started) - The helloworld quickstart guide